aj-floater/Card-Game/README.txt

 The files contained in this project have been created for a GCSE programming project.
-My development logs are contained within this directory.

 To run any files you will need a python interpreter installed. https://www.python.org/downloads/release/python-340/ Once you have a python interpreter installed you can run the project by through the executable in the root directory of the extracted folder or run: